ryansgot/android-java-coverage-merger/README.md

     }
 }
 ```
-In order to filter the classes on which Jacoco reports in the merged report, you can also filter by build type and/or
+In order to filter the classes on which Jacoco reports in the merged report, you can also filter by build type and/or product flavor.
-product flavor
 ```groovy
 mergedReportConfig {
     classFilters {